 Break The Silence provide support for residents in East and North Ayrshire (aged 13+).
-In addition we can provide support for people who were abused/neglected as children while living in care in Scotland as we are the pan-Ayrshire provider in partnership with Future Pathways.
+In addition we can provide support for people who were abused/neglected as children while living in care in Scotland as we are a registered provider in partnership with Future Pathways.

 Rape and childhood sexual abuse issues can affect family members as well as the victim.
 Finding out that a family member has experienced rape or sexual abuse can have a devastating effect and they may experience overwhelming feelings of distress, anger and guilt.
 We offer to see any non-abusing family member or partner over 13 years of age who feels they need to speak to someone.
 These sessions are free and are limited to 4 appointments.

 Break the Silence welcomes people of all genders without prejudice and supports equality and diversity.
-However we are unable to support people who have a charge, conviction or committed any sexual offence.
+However we are unable to support people who have committed, been charged, or convicted of a sexual offence.